thecodedmind/tyr/README.md

 # calling the modules setup
 var s = initRogue()
-# prints the current buffer, called after each loop, also called now in case the module sends anything during setup, like intro text.
+# prints the current buffer, called after each loop
+# called now in case the module sends anything during setup, like intro text.
 # function can be redirected to an arbtirary function instead of echoing (API in-progress)
 s.outputBuffer()
-# starts the default loop, in this case a command-like REPL. can be hijacked to use other means of input, such as discord bot messages.
+# starts the default loop, in this case a command-like REPL.
+# can be hijacked to use other means of input, such as discord bot messages.
 (API in-progress)
 s.loop()

 ```